Myths vs. Facts

 Myth #1: There is no research available.

-Fact: There are hundreds of articles published in peer-reviewed journals exploring neurofeedback and biofeedback by neuroscientists worldwide.
-The International Society for Neuronal Regulation is a worldwide society of neuroscientists dedicated to improving brain function.
-In addition, continued research is being conducted by neuroscientists around the world to further our understanding of neurofeedback applications.
+Fact: There are hundreds of articles published in peer-reviewed journals that explore the mechanisms and applications of biofeedback and neurofeedback by neuroscientists worldwide.
+The International Society for Neuronal Regulation is a worldwide society of neuroscientists dedicated to improving brain function and maintains an extensive bibliography of research that can be found at Bibliography of Neurofeedback Research – ISNR.
+Continued research is always being conducted by neuroscientists around the world to further our understanding of brain mapping, brain networks, neuropsychology, and neurotechnologies.

 Myth #2: The person doing neurofeedback “consciously learns” how to control their own brainwaves.